heimerzieher/mines-connectiq/README.md

 Press the physical physical 'Start' button to open the selected cell (right upper button on most watches).

 Long press anywhere on the screen to place/remove a flag on the currect cursor position (can be disbaled).
+It does not matter where you press as the flag will be always placed/removed at the current cursor position.

 Alternatively: Press the physical 'Down' button to place/remove a flag (button not available on all watches).